michaellunzer/evolution-astro-blog/src/content/posts/workout-week5-tuesday.md

   V-Bar Triceps Extension (triple drop set): 10 reps; lower the weight for 10 reps and then lower the weight again for 10 reps.

   Rest 1 minute and then repeat circuit.
 Do this 4 times.
 Push yourself to stay at the same weight, or slightly increase the weight on each set.

+- Circuit 3: This couplet set is performed with little or no rest between each set until both exercises are completed.

+  Box or Bench Jump: 15 reps; stand up all the way each time on the Jump.

+  Bench Dip: 15 reps.

+Rest 1 minute and then repeat circuit.
+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.

+■ Circuit 4: This couplet set is performed with little or no rest between each set until both exercises are completed.

+  One-Leg Bench Bridge: 15 reps each leg.

+  Burpee: 15 reps.

+Rest 1 minute and then repeat circuit.
+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.